neumino/neumino.github.io/movies.md

-### Guns Akimbo
-*Released on 2020-02-27, vote average 7.5*

-An ordinary guy suddenly finds himself forced to fight a gladiator-like battle for a dark website that streams the violence for viewers.
-Miles must fight heavily armed Nix and also save his kidnapped ex-girlfriend.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/ZOFatKD0Vzo?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

 ### Onward
-*Released on 2020-02-29, vote average 7.4*
+*Released on 2020-02-29, vote average 7.8*

-In a suburban fantasy world, two teenage elf brothers embark on an extraordinary quest to discover if there is still a little magic left out there.
+In a suburban fantasy world, two teenage elf brothers run from home in their family’s van upon hearing of the events of 9/11.

 <iframe id="player"
 	type="text/html"